Blog

 If you’re looking for a slightly different approach, oxidizing drain cleaners are another option.
 These products use ingredients like bleach, peroxides, or nitrates to clear a blockage.
 Instead of turning grease into soap, they work by breaking down the organic substances that make up the clog, causing them to lose mass and wash away.
 They are effective on many types of organic material, like food scraps and other common culprits behind kitchen sink backups.
 While they are generally considered a bit gentler than acidic cleaners, they are still powerful chemicals that require careful handling, proper ventilation, and protective gear.

-Choosing the Right Cleaner for Your Clog
+How to Match the Right Cleaner to Your Clog

 Picking the right chemical cleaner can feel a bit like a science experiment, but it doesn't have to be complicated.
 The key is matching the cleaner's active ingredients to the type of gunk causing the blockage.
 Using the wrong product won't just be ineffective; it could even make things worse.
 Let's break down which cleaner to grab for the most common clogs you'll find around the house, so you can get your drains flowing freely again.

-For Hair and Soap Buildup
+Dealing with Hair and Soap Scum

 We’ve all been there: the shower drain is slow again, thanks to a lovely combination of hair and soap scum.
 For this common bathroom problem, an alkaline drain cleaner is your best bet.
 These cleaners contain ingredients like sodium hydroxide (lye) that are fantastic at dissolving hair and breaking down the fatty residue from soap and conditioner.
 The chemical reaction essentially turns the clog into a slippery, soap-like substance that can be easily rinsed away.
 Just be sure to follow the directions carefully, as these are powerful chemicals.